About Dear Earth

 I am first and foremost an ordinary foolish being.
 I sometimes work too hard & eat too much chocolate & I like to be in control & I have lots of tangled complications as well as lots of lovely bits.

-I live in the Amida Mandala Buddhist temple in Malvern, the UK, which I run with my amazing husband Kaspa (we are both Buddhist priests in the Pureland tradition).
+I live in the Bright Earth Buddhist temple in Malvern, the UK, which I run with my amazing husband Kaspa (we are both Buddhist priests in the Pure Land tradition).
 I work as an IFS psychotherapist and I have written novels and non-fiction books.
 My main site is here.

-I am a recent convert to the world of dog-ownership and Little Dog Aiko has her own Facebook page.
-We also have three beloved cats & three beloved bunnies, and we definitely won’t be getting any more pets for a while.
-I love books, growing veg (when I’m not feeling too lazy), vegan cake, visiting sacred places, walking Aiko on the common, and generally pootling about.
+We have two dogs, a cat & three bunnies, and we definitely won’t be getting any more pets for a while.
+I love books, growing veg (when I’m not feeling too lazy), vegan cake, visiting sacred places, walking Aiko and Ralph on the common, and learning.

 Sign up to receive my occasional Dear Earth newsletter on the right.